Nitchanan-K/zoom_auto_login_poc/README.md

 ## General info

-This bot using PyAutoGUi to find position that needed to click and write info that needed stored data in csv file and read with pandas dataframe by setting time for login and logout we can use while loop to check if current time equal set time than execute the tasks that we set.
+This bot using PyAutoGUi to find position that needed to click and write info that needed and stored data in csv file and read with pandas dataframe by setting time for login and logout we can use while loop to check if current time equal set time than execute the tasks that we set.
 ### To run this project, install requirement:
 * PyAutoGUI => 0.9.53